NCAR/dart-developers-guide/docs/_sources/dart-flow.rst.txt

    "your branch is 2 commits behind remote/new_branch_name"

-Keeping your feature branch up to date with the master
+Keeping your feature branch up to date with the main
 -------------------------------------------------------

-As you are working on your feature branch, the master branch may have been updated.
+As you are working on your feature branch, the main branch may have been updated.

-To keep your feature branch up to date with the master:
+To keep your feature branch up to date with the main:

 .. code-block:: text

-  git checkout master
+  git checkout main
   git pull
   git checkout new-feature
-  git merge master new-feature
+  git merge main new-feature

 .. warning::
-  Make sure you have committed any changes to your new-feature branch before updating from the master
+  Make sure you have committed any changes to your new-feature branch before updating from the main

 Once your feature is ready for review, submit a :ref:`pull request <reviewing>`.